House GOP leader says he backs ousting Cheney from No. 3 job

 Top House Republican Kevin McCarthy has publicly endorsed Rep. Elise Stefanik for the post of No. 3 leader

-Top House Republican Kevin McCarthy on Sunday publicly endorsed Rep. Elise Stefanik for the post of No. 3 leader, cementing the party conference's support of the Donald Trump loyalist over Rep. Liz Cheney an outspoken critic of the former president for promoting discredited claims that the 2020 election was stolen.
+Top House Republican Kevin McCarthy publicly endorsed Rep. Elise Stefanik for the post of No. 3 leader, cementing party support of the Donald Trump loyalist over Rep. Liz Cheney an outspoken critic of the former president for promoting discredited claims that the 2020 election was stolen.

 House Republicans could vote as early as Wednesday to remove Cheney, the highest-ranking woman in the Republican leadership and daughter of former Vice President Dick Cheney and replace her with Stefanik, whose ascension has received Trump's backing.